 Feeling stressed?
-Come relax with trained therapy dogs from Tufts Paws for People and a nonprofit called Dog B.O.N.E.S..
+Come relax with trained therapy dogs from Tufts Paws for People, Dog B.O.N.E.S., and Puppies Behind Bars.
 Both organizations help hospitals, nursing homes, and universities offer dog therapy programs.

 As a way to combat burnout, stress, and anxiety, the library provides Countway Cuddles.
 During this program, community members can pet and play with therapy dogs.
 Many colleges offer these programs due to the positive mental health benefits.
 Therapy dog programs have shown to be especially helpful for medical students.
 These animals offer companionship and a calming presence to students.
 Studies have shown therapy dogs help lower blood pressure and relieve stress.
 Read more about the benefits in De-Stressing with Therapy Dogs.

-Community members are welcome to come relax and de-stress while playing with the dogs.
-Countway Cuddles takes place on the 1st floor of the library, near the circulation desk.
-Sometimes the dogs need to take a break or cancel, so be sure to check online often.
-Please contact Meredith Solomon with questions.
+Harvard Longwood Community members are welcome to come relax and de-stress while playing with the dogs.
+Countway Cuddles takes place on the 1st floor of the library, near the Shattuck Street entrance.
+Sometimes the dogs need to take a break or cancel, so be sure to check the calendar often.
+Please contact the Countway Outreach Team with any questions!